 - An anesthesiologist will talk to you before your surgery.
 You may need medicine to keep you asleep or numb an area of your body during surgery.
 Tell healthcare providers if you or anyone in your family has had a problem with anesthesia in the past.

 What will happen:

 - You may be given anesthesia medicine to make you lose feeling from the waist down, or to keep you asleep during this surgery.
-Caregivers will insert a resectoscope through your urethra.
+Healthcare providers will insert a resectoscope through your urethra.
 A resectoscope is a tube with a small monitor on the end.
-The monitor shows your prostate on a screen for caregivers while they do surgery.
+The monitor shows your prostate on a screen for healthcare providers while they do surgery.
 Your bladder may be filled with fluid during surgery.

 - Heat that is produced by the resectoscope will be used to remove part, or all, of your prostate.
 Heat will also be used to stop bleeding in the surgery area.
 Fluid is used to wash away extra tissue and blood.
 The resectoscope will be removed from your urethra.
 A catheter (soft tube) will be put through your urethra and into your bladder.
 The catheter will be left in place to drain urine out of your body and into a bag.